Spectrus1702/NMSTranslator/README.md

 # NMSTranslator
-A tool for creating linguistically correct dialogue in No Man's Sky NOT FOR USE!
+A tool for creating linguistically correct dialogue in No Man's Sky.
+NOT FOR USE!
 STILL IN DEVELOPMENT

 ## License